MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-application-guard/test-scenarios-md-app-guard.md

 #### Download options

-1. Go to the **Computer Configuration\Administrative Templates\Windows Components\Windows Defender Application Guard\Allow files to download and save to the host operating system from Windows Defender Application Guard** setting.
+1. Go to the **Computer Configuration\Administrative Templates\Windows Components\Microsoft Defender Application Guard\Allow files to download and save to the host operating system from Microsoft Defender Application Guard** setting.

 2. Click **Enabled** and click **OK**.